WildcatIP/other.js/README.md

-# Otherscript
+# other.js

-Otherscript is a Javascript language for extending Other Chat and adding new functionality to the Chatternet.
+other.js is a Javascript language for extending Other Chat and adding new functionality to the Chatternet.
 Its goals are to be: readable, never clever, succinct, pickup-able, and simultaneously [hackable and robust](#inspirations).

 A particular Chatternet feature set might require behavior that changes both server and client behavior.
 For example, a guild's extension might modify the behavior of the guild channel, create new social/structural behaviors that mirror the guild's governance, and install a chat command for members to interact with the guild bank.
 To minimize dW, a complete Chatternet feature set is written in a single file, which can be run both on the server and in the client.